Last updated July 25, 2022.

 Tapping is a remarkably effective drug-free way to alleviate anxiety.

-Let’s take a closer look at how tapping works and the many benefits tapping has when compared with other anti-anxiety treatments.
+Let’s take a closer look at how tapping works and the many benefits tapping offers when compared to other anti-anxiety treatments.

 How Tapping Works to Reduce Anxiety

 Hundreds of clinical studies have found acupuncture to be an effective treatment for dozens of conditions, including anxiety.

 According to traditional Chinese medicine, acupuncture works by balancing the flow of the body’s vital energy, known as chi or qi.

 Fine needles are inserted at very specific points along energy channels called meridians, altering the body’s energy flow and bringing it back into homeostasis, a healthy state of balance.

-Tapping is a form of acupressure which uses fingertip taps instead of needles.
+Tapping is a form of acupressure that uses fingertip taps in a particular sequence.